Hong Kong International Airport: Fire and rescue services

 Rescue and fire fighting services within the airport are covered by the Airport Fire Contingent of the Hong Kong Fire Services Department.
 The contingent has 282 members, operating three fire stations and two rescue berths for 24-hour emergency calls.
 It is equipped with 14 fire appliances which can respond to incidents within two minutes in optimum conditions of visibility and surface conditions, satisfying the relevant recommendation of the International Civil Aviation Organization.
 Two high-capacity rescue boats, supported by eight-speed boats, form the core of sea rescue operations.
 One ambulance is assigned at each of the airport fire stations.

 Ground transport

 The airport is connected to inner Hong Kong by the Route 8 in Hong Kong North Lantau Highway on Lantau Island.

+The airport is also connected to the New Territories in Hong Kong by the Tuen Mun–Chek Lap Kok Link.

 There is an automated people mover, operated by the Airport Authority and maintained by MTR Corporation, connecting the East Hall to the Midfield Concourse via West Hall and Terminal 2.
 It was extended to SkyPier in late 2009 and extended to Midfield Concourse in 2015.